 Who Pays for Fallen Trees and Resultant Costs?
 It Depends

-There are three factors that affect insurance coverage in a standard homeowner’s insurance policy:
+There are three factors that affect insurance coverage for fallen trees in a standard homeowner’s insurance policy:

 - Where the tree was.
 Your yard, your neighbor’s yard or on public property

 - Why the tree fell.
 Wind, a storm, a flood or just age or condition